JulitaPineda/Programacion-Avanzada/README.md

 #### By Andony Zamora, Lester Garcia and Julia Pineda

 The first proyect is about of a simulator system of distributed servers.
-In which it contains
+In which it contains tail with petitions thats has to be attended.

 ### October 18th, 2016